apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 **Pseudo URL**s are really just URLs with some variable parts in them.
 Those variable parts are represented by [regular expressions](https://regexone.com/) enclosed in brackets `[]`.

-So, working with our actor details example, we could produce a **Pseudo URL** like this:
+Working with our actor details example, we could produce a **Pseudo URL** like this:

 ```text
 https://apify.com/[.+]/[.+]